Khasi language: Case marking

 All case markers can appear with or without the prenominal markers/articles u, ka, i and ki, and are placed before the prenominal markers.

 Passive

 Khasi has a passive, but it involves removing the agent of the sentence without putting the patient in subject position.
 (A type called the 'non-ascensional passive').
 Compare the following active-passive pair (Roberts 1891) where the patient continues to have accusative case and remains in the object position:

 This type of passive is used, even when the passive agent is present in a prepositional phrase:

 Questions

 Yes–no questions seem to be distinguished from statements only by intonation:

-Wh-questions don't involve moving the wh-element:
+Wh-questions do not involve moving the wh-element:

 Embedded clauses

 Subordinate clauses follow the main verb that selects them (Roberts 1891:169):

 Relative clauses follow the nouns that they modify and agree in gender:

 Contractions and other reduced forms

 Contractions

 A variety of Khasi prepositions and other words are contracted or reduced both in spoken and written language.
 One of the most common form of contractions is when a pronoun is grouped with the verbs "yn" or "ym" (for e.g. u yn contracts to u'n).
 Or when a preposition is grouped with a vowel-like gender identifier such as "u" and "i" (for e.g. ha u contracts to h'u).